ViceBitz/RoboLimited/READMEv2.md

 # Roblox Limited Sniper & Analyzer

-A system for analyzing and sniping Roblox limiteds using **Rolimons** and the **Roblox API** that is built for automated trading, deal-sniping, and technical analysis of limited items.
-While intended for a digital collectibles marketplace, concepts map directly to broader financial technology systems such as market monitoring & algorithmic trading.
+RoboLimited buys and sells undervalued Roblox virtual items using **Rolimons** and **Roblox API**.
+The system automates trades, snipes deals, and analyzes price trends.
+Inteded for a digital collectibles marketplace, the methodology map directly to broader financial technology systems such as market monitoring & algorithmic trading.

 ### 💡 Inspiration ###
 Roblox, while best known as a gaming platform for kids, also hosts one of the largest marketplaces for collectible virtual items, known as Limiteds, which function in many ways like NFTs.
 Growing up, Roblox was a part of my childhood, so many years later, I'm using its marketplace as the foundation for this project.
 The limited market space offers the perfect opportunity to practice building an efficient algorithmic trading system within a real, dynamic online economy.